Air traffic management and control primarily involves the control of traffic in and around airports, airport terminals and airspace.

 Airport Technology has listed the leading contractors and suppliers of air traffic management and ATC systems based on its experience in the aerospace and aviation sector.
 The list includes suppliers of air traffic control systems, navigation and management systems, ATC tower systems and equipment, communication and surveillance systems, air traffic control system design, radar surveillance systems, and holographic radars.

 Also listed are providers of ATC training simulators, air traffic management training and consulting services, air navigation software solutions, and headsets and audio devices.

 The information contained within the download document is designed for air traffic control project designers, managers, engineers and specialists; and air traffic management instructors.

 The download contains detailed information on the suppliers and their product lines, as well as contact details to help with purchasing decisions.

-Air traffic management and control technologies and systems
+Air traffic control technology and systems

 Air traffic controllers prevent collisions and maintaining an orderly flow of air traffic.
 The commonly used technologies and systems in air traffic management and control include:

 - Surface movement and surveillance radars